lengfeld/subpatch/README.internal.md

 Paths should be correctly escaped in the subpatch config

-Add command to check validy of synxtax in config.
+Add command to check validy of syntax in config.
 Even useful for test, where it's easer to just drop a ".subpatch" file instead of really "add"ing everything.